rozek/node-red-http-endpoint-examples/README.md

 For this series, it is assumed that the reader already installed Node-RED (as described in [Getting Started](https://nodered.org/docs/getting-started/)), optionally secured the editor (as shown in [Securing Node-RED](https://nodered.org/docs/user-guide/runtime/securing-node-red)) and started using it (as explained in [Creating your first flow](https://nodered.org/docs/tutorials/first-flow))

-### Recommended Extensions ###

-Independent of a specific Node-RED use case, the following extension might be useful:

-* [node-red-contrib-components](https://github.com/ollixx/node-red-contrib-components)<br>"Components" allow multiply needed flows to be defined once and then invoked from multiple places

 ## Examples ##

 All example specifications are stored in JSON format and may easily be imported into a Node-RED workspace.
 Preferrably, you should open a separate tab and insert them there.